Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 index of product instances, or ensure that each instance is created distinctly from the others.
 It could also play a role in logging events signalling the creation of new products.

-The sequence diagram below illustrates an idealised factory pattern.
+The sequence diagram below illustrates an idealized factory pattern.
 The user invokes the ``produce`` endpoint on a ``Factory`` contract.
 The factory constructs a new instance of the ``product`` smart contract, invoking the ``init_product`` constructor.
 Finally, a reference to the new product instance is returned.

 .. image:: images/ideal-factory.svg
-    :alt: sequence diagram showing the idealised interaction for the factory pattern
+    :alt: sequence diagram showing the idealized interaction for the factory pattern

 Unfortunately, implementing a factory pattern on Concordium is complicated by the fact that one smart contract instance cannot create other smart contract instances programmatically.
 On Concordium, every smart contract instance is created by a top-level transaction.
-To achieve something resembling the factory pattern, we have to separately create the new product instances in an uninitialized state, and then have the factory initialize them.
+To achieve something resembling the factory pattern, the product instances must first be created in an uninitialized state, and then the factory must be invoked to initialize them in a separate step.

-The sequence diagram below illustrates how the factory pattern is realised on Concordium.
+The sequence diagram below illustrates how the factory pattern is realized on Concordium.
-First of all, the user constructs a new instance of the ``product`` smart contract, invoking the ``init_product`` constructor.
+First, the user constructs a new instance of the ``product`` smart contract, invoking the ``init_product`` constructor.
 This creates the ``Product`` contract in a special uninitialized state.
 The user then invokes the ``produce`` endpoint on the ``Factory`` contract, passing in a reference